Crimson Desert: How to Unlock All Elements – Fastest Route

 How to unlock the Lightning element: Lightning Surge

-The puzzle revolves around accuracy and sequencing: you need Focus Shot to hit distant triggers, and each hit changes a platform or elevator that opens the next section.
+The puzzle revolves around accuracy and sequencing: you need Focused Shot to hit distant triggers, and each hit changes a platform or elevator that opens the next section.
 If you are stuck here, assume you missed a target that has to be hit in Focus mode — not a ledge you failed to grab.
 Stop after every environmental change and scan upward and outward for the next target plate before moving on foot.

 Restoring the Abyss awards Lightning Surge, which builds an electric field that shocks nearby enemies — strongest when you are already working clustered groups with fast melee strings.
 Note that the exact skill name can vary by character; some characters receive a differently named Lightning ability for the same unlock.